Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 10. This page from freecodecamp was heavily used to help debug the issues I was experienceing with event listeners on all functions: https://www.freecodecamp.org/news/html-button-onclick-javascript-click-event-tutorial/

+11.  https://www.stackoverflow.com/questions/66755/how-to-detect-idle-time-in-javascript was used as inspiration for/borrowed code from to create an idle timer of inactivity to pronpt the player to interact with the game with valid input.